 (V) Original Ben’s Cookies/Covered Market

 Officially opened on 1st November 1774, the Covered Market began when it was decided to clear the “untidy, messy and unsavoury stalls” from the main streets of Oxford.

-Architect John Gwynn designed the covered market which today is home to dozens obtruding stalls, including greengrocers, butchers (who sell famous Oxford sausages), flower shops, sandwich stalls, and bakeries.
+Architect John Gwynn designed the covered market which today is home to dozens of obtruding stalls, including greengrocers, butchers (who sell famous Oxford sausages), flower shops, sandwich stalls, and bakeries.

-Notably, it is also home to the original Ben’s Cookies stall, located here since 1984 guests can still buy delicious, fresh baked world-famous cookies.
+Notably, it is also home to the original Ben’s Cookies stall, located here since 1984 guests can still buy delicious, fresh-baked world-famous cookies.